eddydong/eddydong.github.io/index.md

 ![img](img/reversi/1.jpg)

 This is to commemorate my first AI algorithm back in 2001.
-The original one was down in Turbo Pascal and then Delphi - you're old enough if you heard of those names ;-) - and now rewritten in Javascript.
+The original one was done in Turbo Pascal and then in Delphi - congrats you're "experienced enough" if you've heard any of those names ;-) - and now I re-wrote it in Javascript.

 The basic idea behind the AI algorithm was like the following: